ltrgoddard/thesis/temp.markdown

 Shook from the tangled boughs of heaven and ocean’, etc.) to launch a full-scale attack on the poet’s approach to metaphor:

-> In what respects are the ‘loose clouds’ like ‘decaying leaves’?
-The
+> \singlespacing In what respects are the ‘loose clouds’ like ‘decaying
-> correspondence is certainly not in shape, colour or way of moving.
-It
+> leaves’?
+The correspondence is certainly not in shape, colour or way
-> is only the vague general sense of windy tumult that associates the
+> of moving.
+It is only the vague general sense of windy tumult that
-> clouds and the leaves; and, accordingly, the appropriateness of the
+> associates the clouds and the leaves; and, accordingly, the
-> metaphor ‘stream’ in the first line is not that it suggests a surface
+> appropriateness of the metaphor ‘stream’ in the first line is not that
-> on which, like leaves, the clouds might be ‘shed,’ but that it
+> it suggests a surface on which, like leaves, the clouds might be
-> contributes to the general ‘streaming’ effect in which the
+> ‘shed,’ but that it contributes to the general ‘streaming’ effect in
-> inappropriateness of ‘shed’ passes unnoticed.
-What, again, are those
+> which the inappropriateness of ‘shed’ passes unnoticed.
+What, again,
-> ‘tangled boughs of Heaven and Ocean’?
-They stand for nothing that
+> are those ‘tangled boughs of Heaven and Ocean’?
+They stand for nothing
-> Shelley could have pointed to in the scene before him; the ‘boughs,’
+> that Shelley could have pointed to in the scene before him; the
-> it is plain, have grown out of the ‘leaves’ in the previous line, and
+> ‘boughs,’ it is plain, have grown out of the ‘leaves’ in the previous
-> we are not to ask what the tree is.[^151]
+> line, and we are not to ask what the tree is.[^151]

 \noindent Making use of a biological metaphor himself, Leavis summarises what he opposes in Shelley as ‘a general tendency of the images to